 - By bus.
 It’s also possible to get to Kinderdijk by bus from Rotterdam or Dordrecht.
 Here you can find more information about bus connections to Kinderdijk.

 - With a tour.
 If you don’t have a car and are visiting Kinderdijk from Amsterdam, then it’s best to take an organized tour.
-If you are staying in Amsterdam for two days or more, you can visit Kinderdijk as a day trip from the city.
-However, if you only have one day in Amsterdam, then you won’t have the time for Kinderdijk.
+If you are staying in Amsterdam for two days or more, you can visit Kinderdijk as a day trip from the city (although there are many other nice places in the countryside much closer to Amsterdam).
+If you only have one day in Amsterdam, then you definitely won’t have the time for Kinderdijk.

 What to See in Kinderdijk